Erkesto/practice/Notes/code_review_tips.md

            </tr>
         </thead>
         <tbody>
-          // We should show something for the null case here if there's // nothing in the data inventory
+          // We should show something for the null case here if there's //Nothing in the data inventory
           {Object.keys(this.data.inventory).map(itemId => (
             <tr key={i}>